Now is the Time for Key Person Coverage

 Problem: The financial professional wanted to know if it was too early to reconnect with the businesses now that states were beginning to permit businesses to open.

 Solution: The DBS advanced case design resource described how it is likely that most business owners were adversely impacted and experienced revenue loss as a result of COVID-19.
-She suggested that business owners might be very concerned of a second wave further negatively impacting revenue, since we do not have a vaccine or antidote to cure COVID-19.
-Therefore, at the present time businesses may be reluctant to proceed with an arrangement requiring a long-term commitment.
-However, they likely recognize the current precarious business situation and how the death of a key person at this time could result in a permanent business closure.
+She suggested that business owners are likely still concerned that COVID could continue to negatively impact revenue since the Delta variant is showing that the pandemic is not over.
+Therefore, at the present time, businesses may be reluctant to proceed with an arrangement requiring a long-term commitment.
+However, they likely recognize the current precarious business situation and how the death of a key person at this time could result in permanent business closure.

 Result: The financial professional liked the two-step approach and proceeded to begin reconnecting with the business owners.